zhouzi/TheaterJS/README.md

   }) // 5
 ```

-1. `.addScene('vader:Luke... ')` erase actor's display value and set it with the new value.
+1. `.addScene('vader:Luke... ')` erase actor's current display value, then type the new value.
 2. `.addScene(800)` make a break of `800` milliseconds before playing the next scene.
 3. `.addScene('I am your father!')` append value to the current actor's display value.
 4. `.addScene(-7)` erase `7` characters.